 A recent New York Times article on the opioid epidemic cites the so-called phenomenon of “pill dumping,” for example.
 Regulators charge that some pharmaceutical companies distribute opioids in unnecessarily large amounts to favored doctors and pharmacies that “then farm them out to vulnerable communities.”

 There are obviously bad actors in every work realm.
 It is unquestionably true, though, that some of the medical industry professionals who become implicated in opioid busts and fraud probes are victims themselves — of undue complexity, a public clamor for action, prosecutorial zeal and simple error.
-We duly note on our license-defense website at the Century Law Group (with multiple offices spanning California) that the excessively rigorous standards that medical specialists are held to can yield harsh outcomes tied to even “minor mistakes.”
+We duly note on our license-defense website at the Century Law Group, LLP (with multiple offices spanning California) that the excessively rigorous standards that medical specialists are held to can yield harsh outcomes tied to even “minor mistakes.”

 Our proven legal team defends against that, proudly representing medical professionals who need diligent representation before licensing boards and other bodies.
 We help our valued clients in all license-related matters, including cases focused upon prescription errors and other drug-linked issues.